nealbarshes/nealbarshes.github.io/FootHealing/index.md

 # Reconstruct, Reestablishing an Intact Epithelium over the Entire Extremity

+Thank you to Dr. Aimee Garcia, Dr. Delma Jara, Dr. Ana Macias, Dr. Cezarina Mindru, Dr. Maria Rodriguez-Barradas, and Dr. David Green for input on this local consensus approach to foot ulcer healing.

 ### Provide proper OFFLOADING to ALL patients:

 All patients should receive offloading footwear: